davidlibland/davidlibland.github.io/posts/2018-11-10-saddle-points-and-sdg.markdown

 escape; perhaps increasing the dimensionality of a network also increases the odds that such a direction exist.

+I work at the [Human Diagnosis Project](https://www.humandx.org/).
+We are looking for researchers and engineers who think outside the box.

 ## Appendix A: Solving for the stationary distribution  {#Appendix_A}
 The [Fokker-Planck equation](https://en.wikipedia.org/wiki/Fokker%E2%80%93Planck_equation)
 equation says that the probability density $p(y, t)$ to